GiorgiMakharadze/rust-notes/README.md

   - Simple, fixed-size types like integers are stored entirely on the stack.
 Copying such types is inexpensive and doesn’t require complex memory management.
 This is why these types implement the `Copy` trait, allowing for a bitwise copy of the value.

 #### 2️⃣ Heap Data (Dynamic Size) → Move
+- Move(Ownership Transfer) occurs when ownership of a heap-allocated value is transferred to another variable.
+After the move, the original variable becomes invalid, preventing multiple ownership and ensuring memory safety.
+Rust enforces this rule to prevent double free errors.

+✔ Move is the default behavior for non-Copy types.
+✔ Rust automatically "moves" ownership when a non-Copy type (like String) is assigned to another variable

+**Types That Follow Move Semantics**
+✔ Any type that does not implement Copy follows move semantics. ✔ This includes:
+- Heap-allocated types:
+- String
+- Vec<T>
+- Box<T>
+- HashMap<K, V>
+- BTreeMap<K, V>
+- Custom structs (unless explicitly marked Copy)
+- Tuples, arrays, or structs containing non-Copy elements

 - **Example:**
   ```rust
   let s1 = String::from("hello");